27493-Octave-Byiringiro/final_pl-sql_phase-_Octave_Byiringiro_Octave-/README.md

 | **Student** | Byiringiro Octave |
 | **Student ID** | 27493 |
 | **Project Goal** | Final phase – Problem Project Implementation |
+## Problem Definition

+Commercial banks in East Africa and worldwide lose hundreds of millions annually due to unauthorized high-value withdrawals executed during automated nightly batch processing.
+Current core banking systems process thousands of transactions blindly without real-time risk checks.
+A single withdrawal of $50,000 or more, if fraudulent or mistaken, can cause irreversible financial and reputational damage before human review occurs the next day.
+There is no mechanism in most legacy batch systems to immediately halt processing upon detecting a high-risk transaction.

-## 💡 Overview: Zero-Latency Security
+## Overview: Zero-Latency Security

 The FDTMS project implements a mission-critical backend solution to enforce **zero-latency security** during high-volume transaction batch processing.
 It uses advanced Oracle PL/SQL features to create a **database-level Circuit Breaker** that instantly halts the entire batch process upon detecting a high-value withdrawal ($\ge \$50,000$), preventing data corruption and guaranteeing auditability.

-## ✨ Features: Core Security Guarantees
+##  Features: Core Security Guarantees

   * **Instant Halt (`GOTO` Logic):** Processing stops immediately upon detection, bypassing all remaining loop iterations to prevent execution of fraudulent or subsequent transactions.
   * **Guaranteed Rollback:** A forced **`ROLLBACK`** command ensures any transactions processed just before the halt are reverted to their initial **`PENDING`** state, preserving data safety.